 For these reasons, the AAFP has long advocated to accelerate the transition to value-based care using alternative payment models (APMs) that provide prospective, population-based payments to support the provision of comprehensive, longitudinal primary care.
-As detailed in our recent comments on the Calendar Year 2024 Medicare Physician Fee Schedule (MPFS), we strongly believe that well-designed APMs provide primary care a path out of the under-valued and overly-burdensome FFS primary care payment system that exists today, and in turn will better enable the Medicare program to meet the needs of its growing and aging beneficiary population.
+As detailed in our comments on the Calendar Year 2024 Medicare Physician Fee Schedule (MPFS), we strongly believe that well-designed APMs provide primary care a path out of the under-valued and overly burdensome FFS primary care payment system that exists today, and in turn will better enable the Medicare program to meet the needs of its growing and aging beneficiary population.

-While fee-for-service is not the future the AAFP envisions for primary care, it is the present.
+While FFS is not the future the AAFP envisions for primary care, it is the present.
 Federal policymakers must ensure the current FFS system appropriately and sustainably compensates physicians to make more meaningful progress toward the future - one that rewards quality of care over volume of services.
-Specifically, the Academy strongly urges Congress to consider legislative solutions, including reforms to MACRA, and support positive policy proposals that would address unsustainable FFS payment rates for physicians, promote patients' access to continuous, comprehensive primary care, improve health outcomes, and reduce federal health care spending.
+Specifically, the Academy strongly urges Congress to consider legislative solutions, including reforms to the Medicare Access and CHIP Reauthorization Act (MACRA), and support positive policy changes that would address unsustainable FFS payment rates for physicians, promote patients' access to continuous, comprehensive primary care, improve health outcomes, and reduce federal health care spending.

-This is why the AAFP, alongside 36 other organizations representing clinicians, patient advocates, and other health care stakeholders, have expressed our strong support for a proposal by the Centers for Medicare and Medicaid Services (CMS) to implement an add-on billing code known as G2211 in the CY24 MPFS.
-G2211 would be billed with codes for office/outpatient evaluation and management (E/M) visits to better recognize the inherent resource costs clinicians incur when longitudinally managing a patient's overall health or treating a patient's single, serious or complex chronic condition.
-In simpler terms, G2211 reflects the time, intensity, and practice expenses needed to meaningfully establish relationships with patients and address most of their health care needs with consistency and continuity.
+This is why the AAFP, alongside 36 other organizations representing clinicians, patient advocates, and other health care stakeholders, applauded the Centers for Medicare and Medicaid Services (CMS) for finalizing their proposal to implement the add-on code known as G2211.
+As of January 1, 2024, G2211 is being billed alongside codes for office/outpatient evaluation and management (E/M) visits to better recognize the time, intensity, and practice expenses needed to meaningfully establish relationships with patients and address most of their health care needs with consistency and continuity.

 Sustained continuity of care has been shown to improve quality and reduce health care spending by improving uptake of preventive services, increasing adherence to care plans for patients with chronic conditions such as diabetes, and decreasing hospitalizations and emergency department use overall.
-This add-on code is a much-needed investment in strengthening patient-clinician relationships by supporting clinicians' ability to foster longitudinal relationships, address unmet social needs, and coordinate patient care across the team.
+This add-on code is a needed investment in strengthening patient-clinician relationships by supporting clinicians' ability to foster longitudinal relationships, address unmet social needs, and coordinate patient care across the team.
 Evidence indicates increasing payments for these types of services reduce patient appointment wait times and supports the provision of services that improve patient health and can reduce costs.
-10,11,12 The Academy strongly urges Congress to support CMS' proposal to implement G2211.
-Allowing this code to go into effect would be an incremental but meaningful step toward bolstering access to all the services that Medicare beneficiaries need and appropriately paying for the complex care that primary care physicians provide each and every day, with the likelihood to yield long-term health care savings.
+X XI XII The Academy greatly appreciates Congress allowing G2211 to be implemented.
+This is an incremental but meaningful step toward bolstering access to all the services that Medicare beneficiaries need and appropriately paying for the complex care that primary care physicians provide each and every day, with the likelihood to yield long-term health care savings.